 Here are five tips to prepare parents for these tough conversations.

-Chances are your kid has already heard about COVID-19, and a lack of information can actually make children feel more anxious.
+Chances are your kid has heard about COVID-19.
 By talking to your kids, you have the opportunity to not only make sure they’re getting accurate information, but also that it’s being presented in a reassuring way.
 Help your kid understand that information from friends or social media isn’t always reliable, and make yourself a resource for facts.

 If you’re feeling anxious, your kids will feel it.
 Take some time to answer your own questions and ease your fears before any discussions with your child.
 Reassure your child that the chances of them catching the virus are low.